PS-Wizard/School/FYP/academics/lit_review.typ

 // and used as: sliding_piece_<bishop or rook or queen>[index]
 ```

-Magic Bitboards provide a constant-time algorithm for generating moves for sliding pieces and have thus become the de facto standard for modern engines. @bijl_2021_exploring[p.7] @alphadeepchess[p.48-p.51]
+Magic Bitboards provide a constant-time algorithm for generating moves for sliding pieces and have thus become the de facto standard for modern engines. @bijl_2021_exploring[p.7] @alphadeepchess[p.48-p.51].
+While other variants like Black magics, Fixed Shift Magics etc, do exist, they tackle the same fundamental problem. @hash_funtions[p.30]

 ==== PEXT Boards